MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

 Improving the Bounds Check
 --------------------------

-To make the correction process easier, it is possible to indicate where the text is truncated:
+To make the correction process more assertive, it is possible to indicate where the text is truncated:

 .. code-block:: java